Using a Single-Parity-Check to Reduce the Guesswork of Guessing Codeword Decoding: Decoding

 \section{Decoding}

-With $\generator = \generatorOuter \generatorInner$, $\codeOuter$ is a \ac{SPC} code, which satisfies the even code property.
+With $\generator = \generatorOuter \generatorInner$, $\codeOuter$ is an SPC code that possesses the even code property.
 Therefore, producing a list of given size $\listSize$ with list-ORBGRAND for $\codeOuter$ as proposed in \cite{rowshan2022constrained} requires as little as half the guesswork of ORBGRAND for an arbitrary code.
 Because ORBGRAND performs guesswork in approximately \ac{ML} order, the outer code list is also approximately ordered by likelihood.
-The \ac{ORB} generator has low time complexity and lightweight resource requirements, to the point that it was recommended as a message noise effect generator in the original \ac{GCD} proposal \cite{ma2024guessing}.
-The \ac{ORB} generator can also be configured for even codes, so list-ORBGRAND on a \ac{SPC} outer code is a suitable noise effect generator for \ac{GCD}.
+The landslide generator can also be configured for even codes, so list-ORBGRAND on an SPC outer code is a suitable noise effect generator for GCD.

-Running \ac{GCD} on the inner codeword would require a list of candidate message noise effects $z^{\messageSize + 1}$ for the inner code in order of increasing cost.
-Clearly list-ORBGRAND on the even outer code produces an appropriate list with approximately the correct order, and the only elements missing from the list will be the elements failing the outer code parity check. \Ac{GCD} as executed on the full code $\codebook$ with the \ac{ORB} generator would produce $\msgFlipGuess$ in approximately increasing cost order, but the reliability costs of corresponding $\codewordGuess$ would not be monotonic.
-List-ORBGRAND produces the same set of $\msgFlips$ that \ac{GCD} would produce, but in a different order.
-Namely, any $\msgFlips$ with parity mismatching $\rvMsgDemod$ would have a higher cost due to $\singleParityFlip = 1$ and would appear later in the list-ORBGRAND output.
-Ideally, \ac{GCD} guesswork would be done in strictly increasing order of total codeword noise cost, rather than message noise cost alone, but no efficient algorithm is available to fully order guesswork in this way.
+Running GCD on the inner codeword would require a list of candidate message noise effects $z^{\messageSize + 1}$ for $\codeInner$ in order of increasing cost.
+Clearly list-ORBGRAND executed on $\codeOuter$ produces an appropriate list with approximately the correct order, and the only elements missing from the list will be the elements failing the outer code parity-check, which ORB-GCD executed on $\codebook$ would skip during re-encoding.
+ORB-GCD executed on the full code $\codebook$ would produce $\msgFlips$ in approximately increasing cost order, but the corresponding sequence $\mathrm{cost}(z^n)$ would not be monotonic.
+List-ORBGRAND produces a sequence of valid $z^{\messageSize + 1}$ corresponding to the same set of $\msgFlips$ that ORB-GCD would produce but, critically, in a different order.
+Namely, any $\msgFlips$ with parity mismatching $\rvMsgDemod$ would have a higher cost due to $\singleParityFlip = 1$ and would appear later in the list-ORBGRAND output than in the ORB-GCD generator output.
+For example, Figure \ref{fig:miniexample} shows how SA-GCD reorders guesswork for the LLRs of a codeword from the $(n, k) = (7, 3)$ simplex code, resulting in a net reduction of guesswork by a factor of 2.